MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### `dockedFilter`

-The `dockedFilter` object is used to configure the filter panel on the Dossier page.
+The `dockedFilter` object is used to configure the filter panel on the Dashboard page.

 - `dockedPosition` - Only `"left"` or `"right"` is accepted as the position of the docked panel.
 - `canClose` - `Boolean`.
 If set to `false`, the panel is forced to appear.